 BAC aims to be an established, diverse and leading education charity for the independent further and higher education and training sectors.
 It is focused on expanding its accreditation and consultancy activities in the UK and international markets.
 Linked to this, BAC aims to be recognised by UK and overseas governments as an influential voice on standards and quality for the independent education sector.

 BAC’s aim is to provide respected and rigorous inspection-based accreditation to enhance the standards and quality of independent further and higher education and training providers.
 It also offers a bespoke consultancy service.

-There are now hundreds of BAC-accredited colleges in the UK, providing a wealth of academic programmes, including vocational and professional qualifications, foundation courses for university entry, and externally validated degree courses.
+There are now hundreds of BAC-accredited colleges in the UK and internationally, providing a wealth of academic programmes, including vocational and professional qualifications, foundation courses for university entry, and externally validated degree courses.

-As well as providing clear guidance to prospective students, we want to encourage continuing improvement in the general standard and quality of independent education in the UK.
+As well as providing clear guidance to prospective students, we want to encourage continuing improvement in the general standard and quality of independent education.